pulumi/docs/content/docs/reference/cli/pulumi_stack_init.md

 To create a stack in an organization when logged in to the Pulumi service, prefix the stack name with the organization name and a slash (e.g. 'acmecorp/dev')

-By default, a stack created using the pulumi.com backend will use the pulumi.com secrets provider and a stack created using the local or cloud object storage backend will use the `passphrase` secrets provider.
+By default, a stack created using the Pulumi Service backend will use the Pulumi Service secrets provider and a stack created using the local or cloud object storage backend will use the `passphrase` secrets provider.
 A different secrets provider can be selected by passing the `--secrets-provider` flag.

-To use the `passphrase` secrets provider with the pulumi.com backend, use:
+To use the `passphrase` secrets provider with the Pulumi Service backend, use:
 * `pulumi stack init --secrets-provider=passphrase`

 To use a cloud secrets provider with any backend, use one of the following: